Hi! I'm Bailey.

-When we first moved to Manhattan, we lived in Herald Square (because we knew nothing about the city and didn’t know any better).
+When I first moved to Manhattan, I lived in Herald Square (because I knew nothing about the city and didn’t know any better).

 Within it, the "bellringers monument" holds the former clock of the New York Herald, an iron cast image of Minerva, the goddess of wisdom, and her two blacksmiths, Stuff and Guff, as they chime the bell at the top of each hour.
 Ringing in the news from the Herald.
 Serving two things, wisdom and time.